 The last thing you want is to strike up a friendly conversation with a prospect, only to have halitosis.
 Check your breath before you talk to anyone.
 Carry gum and breath mints with you at all times.
 This should be common sense, but a lot of people mess this up.

 Everyone likes to talk about themselves.
-You need to understand this.
+You must understand this.
 At the end of the day, the prospect doesn’t really care much about you.
 They care about themselves.
 Make your entire conversation revolve around them, and you will be welcomed everywhere you go.

 Get good at asking questions.
 This gets people talking about themselves and keeps you in control of the conversation at the same time.
 Have a list of five to ten simple questions you can ask someone to get a conversation going.
 Examples might include: